AlfredA93/recipe-repo-2/TESTING.md

 ### HTML W3C Validator

 All custom-written HTML code is valid.
+However a some small errors came up for code injected from Django-Quill-Editor, these are listed below.

 ![HTML Valid](/documentation/readme-img/html-valid.webp)